PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 ---

 # 1. Decision-making & Actions- Workshop
-Today we're going to create the full picture: which is determening which cognitive systems are involved in the bin-picking tasks and how they work.
+Today, we're going to create the full picture: which is determening which cognitive systems are involved in the bin-picking tasks and how they work.
 Then we're going translate to that to a robot doing the task which is going to be our high-level design of the robot.

 ## Learning Objectives:
 We first re-iterate on the learning objectives from the previous cognition datalab: